DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

 The following example contains a set of custom properties that demonstrate different capabilities.
 Below you find a detailed description for every extension.

-> You can download the extension files from the following folder: [Extensions](/CS/AspMvcDashboardCustomPropertiesSample/Content/Extensions)

 ### ChartScaleBreaksExtension

 This extension enables or disables scale breaks for the Chart dashboard item.